sohaibq914/FoodFeed/backend/README.md

 ## Dev note for creating accounts

 Accounts are created and managed with Supabase auth.
 This means that the account email has to be at least somewhat legitimate (e.g. not just test@gmail.com) or Supabase will automatically reject the email.
 Furthermore, this means that you will not be able to see each account's password so, for testing purposes, just make each account's password `password`.

+Email verification can be bypassed by entering `111111`.